Kequc/nano-records/README.md

 ### In general

-Once you have a NanoRecords document it will be useful while making the fewest requests possible to the database.
-If it finds that the revision number is out of date it will retrieve the latest version and try again, a maximum of a few times.
+A NanoRecords document is useful making the fewest requests possible to the database and abstracting retries, or other database busy work.
+If it finds that the current revision is out of date it will retrieve the latest version from the database and try again, a maximum of a few times.